 Several local law enforcement officers have also emphasized that the hours they spend at Walmart even cut into how they can patrol other neighborhoods.

-estimates made by Bloomberg, "hundreds of thousands" of crimes were committed at Walmart in 2016.
+According to estimates made by Bloomberg, "hundreds of thousands" of crimes were committed at Walmart in 2016.

 The company often hires off-duty police and private security officers for its lots.
 Many Walmarts are open 24-hours a day and allow people to camp overnight in the lots.
 There are even lawyers who specialize in suing Walmart for security breaches in its lots.